Home

 There are four basic styles of above ground pool decks for you to consider;

 1) A Platform - If all you want is a place to get into and out of the pool, a simple platform will work.
 There will be steps from the ground up to a small platform, with enough room for a couple of people to stand.
 A pool ladder provides access from the pool back onto the platform.
-This style provides safe access, but thats about it.
+This style provides safe access, but that's about it.
 You may have room for a small table for towels, a radio, sunglasses and the like, but no room for any poolside activities.
 You may say that a simple two way ladder accomplishes the same thing, but consider safety.
 Entry and exit are easier and safer if you have a place to stand before moving on, rather than trying to turn around at the top of a ladder.
 And if anyone in the pool ever has a problem, aid can be provided much more effectively from a platform.
 There are prefabricated platform kits available that can have you "up and running" quickly, or you can build your own.
 There are also add-on sections of platform that can expand your usable space around the pool.
 If you add a few sections, you begin to move into the next style of pool decking.

 2) Partial Surround - If you want more than just a small access platform, consider a partial surround style deck.
 Maybe the far side of your pool won't get used much, or there may be other reasons you don't want or need the poolside area there.
 Build a deck that surrounds part of the pool and leave the rest as is.
 Maybe you can't afford to build all the deck you want for now.
 That's okay, just plan and design for the rest later.
 This doesn't have to be an "all or nothing" situation.
 Maybe you have plans for other backyard features to come and a full deck would interfere with future plans.
 Whatever the reason, a partial surround deck gives you plenty of room to enjoy your pool.

-Pool Deck Full Surround 3) Full Surround - If you have the space and the budget, wrap a deck all the way around your above ground pool.
+3) Full Surround - If you have the space and the budget, wrap a deck all the way around your above ground pool.
 Just like the much more expensive in ground pools, you'll be able to walk all the way around your pool.
 You can move to which ever side the sun is on, or the side with the shade if you prefer.
 Tables and chairs, loungers, umbrellas, all sorts of outdoor furniture can be added.
-Cleaning and maintenence becomes easier.
+Pool cleaning and maintenance becomes easier.

 4) Integrated Deck Design - For the ultimate above ground pool deck, tie it into the rest of your backyard design.
 This can take on many forms, depending on what other backyard features you have or plan to have.
 Connect your pool deck to your existing deck or patio.
 Provide access to and from your house without having to walk through the yard.
 Maybe you'd like an outdoor kitchen next to the pool for the ultimate pool party.
 A covered porch or gazebo provides a great place to gather for a break from the sun, or to sit down for lunch.
 With creative designing and thoughtful planning there is usually a way to combine multiple features so they can be enjoyed together.